 ROTC consists of the Basic Course (Freshman and Sophomore years), which is the primary basis for entry into the Advanced Course (Junior and Senior years), and the Advanced Course leads directly to service as an Army officer.
-At the end of the Sophomore year, students who wish to enter the advanced course, but did not complete the Basic Course may attend the Leader's Training Course and receive Basic Course credit.
+At the end of the Sophomore year, students who wish to enter the advanced course, but did not complete the Basic Course may attend the Cadet Initial Entry Training (CIET) and receive Basic Course credit.
 Basic Course credit is also given to students with prior military service, either Active or National Guard or Reserve, who have completed Basic and Advanced Individual training.

 The Basic Course is designed for beginning students who want to qualify for entry into the Advanced Course and for those who want to try Military Science without obligation.
-You will learn basic military skills, the fundamentals of leadership, organization, and management which will lay the groundwork toward becoming an Army leader.
-In addition to the Military Science classes, we offer the opportunity to participate in organized physical training (PT), Leadership Excellence Orientation Labs at Fort Lewis, WA, and other challenging extra curricular activities.
+You will learn basic military skills, the fundamentals of leadership, organization, and management, which will lay the groundwork toward becoming an Army leader.
+In addition to the Military Science classes, we offer the opportunity to participate in organized physical training (PT), Leadership Excellence Orientation Labs at Joint Base Lewis McChord, WA, and other challenging extracurricular activities.

 The Advanced Course builds on what you learned in the Basic Course.
 Your junior year will focus on the direct application of leadership, problem-solving, decision-making, and team-building skills through the execution of varied training events.
 Experienced instructors and Senior Cadets will provide constant, performance-oriented feedback and mentoring to help you realize your potential.
-Your junior year will culminate with your attendance at the Leadership Development and Assessment Course (LDAC).
-LDAC is where you will put all you have learned in the three prior years to the test.
+Your junior year will culminate with your attendance at the Cadet Leadership Course (CLC).
+CLC is where you will put all you have learned in the three prior years to the test.
 Entering the Advanced Course requires a commitment to serve as an Officer in the U.S. Army after you graduate.

-There are a wide variety of scholarships available.
+There is a wide variety of scholarships available.
 High school students may apply for 4-YR Active Duty or 3-YR scholarships.
 For current and transfer college students there are 3-YR and 2-YR scholarships and Guaranteed Reserve Forces Scholarships.
-We have 2-YR scholarships available for graduate
+We have 2-YR scholarships available for graduate students

 Enrolling in the Army ROTC Basic Course (the first two years of college) is not the same as “joining the Army” and does NOT involve a commitment of service to the Army unless you have received an Army ROTC Scholarship.
 However, the primary purpose of Army ROTC is to produce quality Army Officers, so students must agree to serve as Army Officers (commissioned as Second Lieutenants) upon graduation in order to receive a scholarship, or to complete the ROTC Advanced Course (the last two years of college).

 The service commitment upon completion of the ROTC Advanced Course and graduation from college is 8 years in total.
-Scholarship recipients must spend at least 4 years in full time Active Duty status, and may spend their remaining time in the Individual Ready Reserve (IRR).
-(Non-scholarship graduates may spend 3 years on Active Duty and 5 years in the IRR).
+Scholarship recipients, if selected for Active Duty, must spend at least 4 years in full-time Active Duty status, and may spend their remaining time in the Individual Ready Reserve (IRR).
+(Non-scholarship graduates may spend 3 years on Active Duty and 5 years in the IRR.)

 Duty station and branch are both determined based on what the Army calls the Order of Merit List (OML).
 All of the senior cadets in the nation are placed on a list ranking them in descending order based on GPA, Army Physical Fitness Test (APFT) performance, and the cadet’s overall performance in the ROTC program.
 The better a cadet performs physically, academically, and in their leadership roles, the more likely they are to get their first choices in branch and first duty station.

-Military Science classes at Seattle University involve an elective course taken each quarter which includes typical classroom work as well as hand-on field work.
-In addition, our ROTC cadets meet Monday, Wednesday and Friday from 0600-0700 in the Connolly Center Astro-Gym to participate in a physical training regimen, and one weekend per academic quarter is spent doing hand-on field training at Ft.
-Lewis, Washington.
+Military Science classes at Seattle University involve an elective course taken each quarter which includes typical classroom work as well as hands-on field work.
+In addition, our ROTC cadets meet Monday, Wednesday and Friday from 0600-0700 in the Redhawk Center Astro-Gym to participate in a physical training regimen, and one weekend per academic quarter is spent doing hands-on field training at Joint Base Lewis McChord, Washington.

-Academics is a priority for all ROTC cadets.
-We know that being a student comes first and our Cadre members work closely with Seattle University Faculty and Staff to ensure that our cadets succeed in all their courses.
+Academics are a priority for all ROTC cadets.
+We know that being a student comes first and our Cadre members work closely with Seattle University Faculty and Staff to ensure that our cadets succeed in all of their courses.

-Depending on how many courses you have left to complete in your degree, and what kind of scholarship you are awarded, you will either have your full tuition paid in full for 2, 3, or the full 4 years it takes to finish your course of study.
-At some universities, cadets much decide whether to use their scholarship to cover tuition OR room and board, however at Seattle University the university off-sets the cost of room and board, so everything is covered.
-In addition, you will receive a $1200 book stipend for the year, and a monthly stipend of $350-$500 (the amount increases by $50 each year in ROTC) to pay for additional costs of living.
+Depending on how many courses you have left to complete in your degree, and what kind of scholarship you are awarded, you will either have your tuition paid in full for 2, 3, or the full 4 years it takes to finish your course of study.
+At some universities, cadets must decide whether to use their scholarship to cover tuition OR room and board - however, at Seattle University, the university off-sets the cost of room and board, so everything is covered.
+In addition, you will receive a $1200 book stipend for the year, and a monthly stipend of $350-$500 (the amount increases by $50 each year in ROTC), to pay for additional costs of living.